tgdwyer/tgdwyer.github.io/_chapters/randmonad.md

 genRand :: Int -> Int -> Seed -> Int
 genRand l u seed = seed `mod` (u-l+1) + l
 ```

+Using the above two functions and our knowledge, we can make a function which rolls a dice.
+This will require 3 parts.

+1. Using `nextRand` to update the current seed
+2. Get the seed from the state
+3. Call `genRand` to get the integer.

 ```haskell
 rollDie :: Rand Int